BSc (Hons) (NFQ Level 8)

 International Study Opportunities

-During your second year, we encourage you to pursue an international study experience for one semester at one of our elite exchange partner universities in Australia, Canada or Singapore.
+During your second year, we encourage you to pursue an international study experience for one semester at one of our exchange partner universities in Australia, Canada or Singapore.